ajclark/zap/README.md

 *Note: 40Gbps San Jose testing instances are 40Gbps network connections but unknown bottlenecks between datacenters.
 Also maxed out disk bandwidth and heavy SSH CPU contention at these speeds.

 ## Build instructions
-Zap has been tested On Debian/Ubuntu/RHEL Linux and MacOS.
-It will likely work on Windows, but depends on SSH.
+Zap has been tested On Debian/Ubuntu/EL Linux and MacOS.
+It will possibly work on Windows, but requires SSH and a shell environment.

 `cd zap && cargo build --release`